 This is also true of manual “Slow Pour Over” techniques or any system, which just like the machines, allows the water to drip through the coffee grounds, thus limiting the water to come in contact with the grounds for only a few seconds.

 Forgive me, once again I have to qualify my opinion here.
-Drink what you like.
-If you like your $25 drip coffee machine, then by God go for it.
-My opinion doesn’t count.
-Drink what you like.
-BUT on the other hand, if you’ve been drinking from a drip machine for years and you’re just thinking, “Coffee should taste better than this.”
+Drink what you like, but on the other hand, if you’ve been drinking from a drip machine for years and you’re just thinking, “Coffee should taste better than this.”
 Guess what.
 You’re right.
 Keep reading.

 With the Cold Brew, I’ll let it steep from a few hours to a few days.
 Regardless of how long you allow the cold brew to steep, the results are amazingly smooth and with more flavor and caffeine.
 Additionally, Cold Brew produces, by far, the smoothest tasting coffee that you’re likely to find anywhere.
 Click this link to watch my video review.